DrAlbertCruz/CMPS-3240-Benchmarking/README.md

 sys 0m0.476s
 ```

 Recall from the text that real (wall) time includes the time that was spent by the operating system allocating memory and doing I/O. We want to focus on the user time.
 So, for `iaxpy` my Dell Latitude E5470 has an average of ~0.9 seconds.
-You should run this benchmark operation on `odin.cs.csubak.edu` for each of the three operations. *This means you must make benchmark programs for `fdot` and `dgemm` because they are not provided with the repo.* You should get faster results because I have a slower processor.
+You should run this benchmark operation on `odin.cs.csubak.edu` for each of the three operations. *This means you must make benchmark programs for `sdot` and `dgemm` because they are not provided with the repo.* You should get faster results because I have a slower processor.
 You want to run the experiment many times because factors out of your control may skew you measurement.
 For example, there may be too many people running the same benchmark at that exact moment.
 To determine what processor you are running via the command line execute:

 ```shell